-However, as we head towards a life slightly more normal existence, this is a perfect time to look back on the months where the sofa and the remote control became among our best friends by compiling a list of the top 5 series the Gents of London barbers watched on Netflix during lockdown.
+As we head towards a slightly more normal existence, this is a perfect time to look back on the months where the sofa and the remote control became our best friends, by compiling a list of the top 5 series the Gents of London barbers watched on Netflix during lockdown.

-Don’t let the subtitles put you off (it means you put your phone down and watch at least); this was quality, a Spanish crime drama that over four seasons featuring two massive heists with more twists and turns than a Lionel Messi dribble.
+Don’t let the subtitles put you off (it means you put your phone down and watch at least).
+This was quality: a Spanish crime drama, that spanned over four seasons.
+Featuring two massive heists, with more twists and turns than a Lionel Messi dribble.

-With a criminal mastermind called the professor leading a motley crew of characters, all with city names and complex characters, it’s fast-paced, sexy, violent and utterly gripping.
+A criminal mastermind, The Professor, leads a motley crew of characters, all with city names and complex characters.
+It’s fast-paced, sexy, violent and utterly gripping.

-Tokyo, Berlin, Nairobi, Denver and Helsinki etc. are characters that the audience individually develop a relationship with Over the series, and make the viewer feel part of the action.
+Tokyo, Berlin, Nairobi, Denver and Helsinki etc. are characters that the audience individually develop a relationship with over the series.
+As a viewer, you really do feel part of the action.

-It is visually stunning with standout scenes in almost every episode, very memorable imagery (the iconic Dali masks have become a global phenomenon) and comes with a killer soundtrack.
+It is visually stunning, with standout scenes in almost every episode.
+It boasts very memorable imagery (the iconic Dali masks have become a global phenomenon) and comes with a killer soundtrack.

 Highly recommended, it would be a “crime” to miss this!

-Starring, written, produced and directed by Ricky Gervais , the two seasons on Netflix are capable of having you howl with laughter and be welling up with tears in the same scene.
+This series is starring, written, produced and directed by Ricky Gervais.
+The two seasons on Netflix are capable of having you howl with laughter, and be welling up with tears in the same scene.

-Beautifully written, absolutely hilarious and with some of the finest swearing seen on TV, this is a dark comedy that focuses on human nature, and is one that Gents of London urges you to put on your list!
+Beautifully written, absolutely hilarious and with some of the finest swearing seen on TV, this is a dark comedy that focuses on human nature.
+Definitely one that Gents of London urges you to put on your list!

-With a holiday seeming to be off the list for 2020, Netflix got it right releasing White Lines, a drama set on Ibiza following the story of a girl searching for clues to her brothers’ murder on the island 20 years ago.
+With a holiday seeming to be off the list for 2020, Netflix got it right releasing White Lines.
+It’s a drama set on Ibiza, following the story of a girl searching for clues to her brothers’ murder on the island 20 years ago.

-Told In real-time and in flashbacks, it gives the audience at least a sight of the beaches, clubs and settings that the coronavirus has denied us from visiting this year, and offers us Sex, drugs and house music, even if we are home lockdown on the sofa !!
+Told in real-time and flashbacks, the audience get a sight of the beaches, clubs and settings that Covid has denied us from this year.
+It offers us sex, drugs and house music, even if we are at home on the sofa!

-Enjoyable, visually pleasing, and with an excellent cast of British actors, it is worth a watch for those missing out on some shenanigans in the sunshine.
+Enjoyable, visually pleasing, and with an excellent cast of British actors.
+White Lines is worth a watch for those missing out on some shenanigans in the sunshine.